Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Level 3: Inputs for the asset or liability that are not based on observable market data.

-income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other
+during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions

-sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the
+of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded

-the understanding (whether recorded in writing or otherwise) that the company shall (i) directly or indirectly lend or invest in
+understanding (whether recorded in writing or otherwise) that the company shall (i) directly or indirectly lend or invest in other

-other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries)
+persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (ii) provide

 No charges or satisfaction pending to be registered with ROC beyond the statutory period.

-is effective from 1st April 2023, states that every company which uses accounting software for maintaining its books of
+effective from 1st April 2023, states that every company which uses accounting software for maintaining its books of accounts shall

-does not have a feature of recording audit trail (edit log) facility and the company is in the process of
+have a feature of recording audit trail (edit log) facility and the company is in the process of implementing the same.

-defined under Companies Act, 2013), either severally or jointly with any other person, that are repayable on demand or
+under Companies Act, 2013), either severally or jointly with any other person, that are repayable on demand or without specifying

 As per our Report of even date attached